zannloo/tp/docs/UserGuide.md

 <box type="info">

 **Flags:**
-Flags comes before essential details required by the command and come in both long and short forms:
+Flags come before essential details required by the command and come in both long and short forms:

 - `--name` / `-n` followed by name of student or group specified by command.
 - `--email` / `-e` followed by email of student.
 - `--desc` followed by description of task specified by command.
 - `--phone` / `-p` followed by phone number of student.
 - `--datetime` / `-dt` followed by due date of a deadline task in the `yyyy-MM-dd HH:mm` format.
-- `--all` / `-al` followed by either `allStu` or `allGrp` to add a task to all students or groups in the
+- `--all` / `-al` followed by either:
+  - `allStu` to add a task to all students.
-  - `allStu` can only be used at a group directory.
+    - can only be used at a group directory.
+  - `allGrp` to add a task to all groups.
-  - `allGrp` can only be used at root directory.  <box type="info" theme="warning">
+    - can only be used at root directory.

 </box>